pyrit33/TechShell/README.md

   - git clone https://github.com/pyrit33/TechShell.git
   - gcc TechShell.c -o TechShell
   - ./TechShell.c
 * The program does not have redirection functionality.
-It also only changed the directory to the home directory.
+It also only changes the directory to the home directory.
 All other commands should work.